-Damascus from Asia and knives pretending to be made of Damascus steel.
+Damascus from Asia and knives that pretend to be made of Damascus steel

-False promises of perfect kitchen knives made of real damascus.
-The market is flooded with Chinese and East Asian knockoffs.
-A sacrilege to the craftsmanship of Japanese and European blacksmiths.
+False promises of perfect kitchen knives made of genuine Damascus.
+The market is flooded with Chinese and East Asian imitations.
+An outrage against the craftsmanship of Japanese and European blacksmiths.

-Producing good layered steel for kitchen knives is a masterpiece.
+Making good layered steels for kitchen knives is pure master craftsmanship.

-For a chef’s knife suitable for the kitchen, you have to choose carefully from the different steels.
-Steels that result in an elastically tough but hard steel.
+For a chef’s knife suitable for the kitchen, a careful selection of different steels must be made.
+Steels that produce an elastically tough but hard steel.

-Steel grades that simultaneously create a strong contrast between the gray tones during etching.
+Steel grades that simultaneously create a strong contrast between the shades of gray during etching.

-Forging heat and cooling times must be observed individually.
+Forging heat and cooling times must be individually observed.

-Forge-welded layered steel without the corresponding layered steel is never homogeneous and really hard on the cutting edge.
+Fire-welded layer steel without the corresponding insert steel is never homogeneous and really hard at the cutting edge.

-What is mass-produced in small quantities here and in Japan today is mostly of high quality.
+What is produced here and in Japan, today in series in smaller quantities, is usually of high quality.

 The forging and hardening processes are finely tuned and automated.
-The fire-welded layers are homogeneous, the steels are mostly stainless.
+The hot-dip welded layers are homogeneous and the steels are usually stainless.

-Cheap Japan-style chef’s knives are not forged.
-And not made in the classic damask process.
+Inexpensive Japanese-style chef’s knives are not forged.
+And not made using the classic Damascus process.
 They come from the rolling mills of large steel processors.

 Traditional Japanese and European blacksmithing.

-Traditionally, stacks of two different steels are welded together.
+Traditionally, packs of two different steels are welded together.
 This is done under high heat and intensive forging with a hammer.

-Forging drives the flux, borax or quartz out of the steel package.
-This is the only way the weld Oxide free and homogeneous.
+The forging drives the flux, borax or quartz out of the steel package.
+This is the only way to make the weld oxide-free and homogeneous.

-The contact surfaces are in turn welded together using an anti-oxidation agent.
+The contact surfaces are in turn welded together using an oxidation-preventing agent.

-The folded package is then forged into a blade.
-This is traditionally done by hand or with the assistance of a mechanical hammer, air, or spring hammer.
+The package, which is folded several times in this way, is then forged into a blade.
+This is traditionally done by hand or with the help of a mechanical hammer, air hammer or spring hammer.

 Industrial steel is far removed from the Japanese or European forging tradition

-What the experienced blacksmith conjures up from the forge and anvil in long manual work and imagination and experience, the industry tries to imitate cheaply in automated processes.
+What the experienced blacksmith conjures up from forge and anvil with long manual labor, imagination and experience, the industry tries to imitate cheaply in automated processes.

 The steels are welded using the rolling process, or joined together under pressure and heat in the absence of oxygen.

-The folding is done by a bending machine.
-The twisting is done with machines.
-All of this in large quantities and without any manual work.
+Folding is done by a bending machine.
+Twisting is done with machines.
+All of this is done in large quantities and without any manual labor.

-In the last few years, online suppliers have flooded us with cheap Damascus knives.
+In recent years, online suppliers have been flooding us with cheap Damascus knives.

-The small number of layers of the individual steel layers is striking and important for the customer to recognize this.
+The low number of layers of the individual steel layers is striking and important for the customer to recognise this.

-Or the flaws in the pattern were subsequently welded, which creates small bright spots in the image.
+Or the flaws in the pattern have been welded shut afterwards, which creates small light-coloured spots in the picture.

-Some of these knives follow the classic models from Japan, Santoku, Gyuto, Nakiri or Yanagiba in design and shape.
-But most of them are bad compromises, concessions to the European hype.
+Some of these knives follow the design and shape of the classic models from Japan, Santoku, Gyuto, Nakiri or Yanagiba.
+However, most of them are poor compromises, concessions to the European hype.

-As already mentioned, the classic Japanese grip only makes sense and is permanent if it follows the Japanese tradition.
-That means seamlessly inserted blades in absolutely moisture-resistant wood.
+As already mentioned, the classic Japanese handle only makes sense and lasts if it follows Japanese tradition.
+This means seamlessly inserted blades in absolutely moisture-resistant woods.

 The Asian epigone knives usually cannot guarantee this.

-It’s a pity that the enthusiasm for Japanese, traditional cutting miracles is awakened and then is to be satisfied with this third-rate fake, mostly from China, India or Pakistani blade production.
+It’s a shame that the enthusiasm for Japanese, traditional cutting wonders is awakened and then replaced with this third-class fake, usually made in China, India or Pakistan.

-East Asian fake knives, Damascene imitations and striped wallpaper on the blade.
+East Asian fake knives, Damascus imitations and striped wallpaper on the blade.

-Scammy dealers with the designation damask optics or looks etc. try to catch customers.
-Even more perfidious is three-layer damask in a damask look.
+Windy dealers try to catch customers with the name Damascus look or -look etc.. to catch customers.
+Even more perfidious is three-ply Damascus with a Damascus look.

-You would have to assume you are looking at something great that somehow corresponds to the much-praised properties of layered steel.
-No, that’s more of a scam.
+You would have to assume that you have something great in front of you that somehow corresponds to the much-praised properties of layered steel.
+No, that’s more of a deception.
 On the contrary.
-This look is like imitation precious wood on pressed cardboard.
+The look it creates is like faux wood on pressed cardboard.

-There are several methods to get a purely visual image resembling the Damascus pattern on the surface of a kitchen knife, and all of them are short-lived.
+There are several methods of creating an image on the surface of a kitchen knife that resembles the Damascus pattern, and all of them are short-lived.

 The stripe pattern can be etched onto blades using a screen printing stencil.
-This is the same process that knife manufacturers use to put their logo on the knives.
+This is the same process that knife manufacturers use to apply their logo to knives.

-After coating it with special paint, you can burn the pattern into this paint with a laser.
+After coating with a special lacquer, the pattern can be burned into this lacquer with a laser.

-This corresponds to burnt-on paint, holds up better, but is questionable in kitchen use.
-Since the rubbed-off color also ends up in the food.
+This corresponds to burnt-on paint, lasts better, but is questionable in kitchen use.

-There are knives on the market that are titanium-coated Titanium can be colored from light yellow to dark blue.
-A light line pattern is subsequently applied to obtain a pattern reminiscent of damask.
+There are knives on the market that are titanium-coated Titanium can be colored, from light yellow to dark blue.
+A light line pattern is subsequently applied to create a pattern reminiscent of damask.

-Still the best method is to laser the pattern correctly using the annealing process, which is abrasion-resistant and durable.
+Still the best method is to laser the pattern correctly using the temper marking process, which is abrasion-resistant and durable.

-Provided that you have a laser that can mark such large areas and that TYPEMYKNIFE® has the experience and background knowledge for this process.
+Assuming you have a laser that can mark such large areas and have the experience and background that TYPEMYKNIFE® has for this process.

-And it remains fake.. purely optical and has nothing to do with composite steel pattern.
+And it remains fake… purely visual and has nothing to do with the composite steel pattern.

-The wording three-layer steel sounds like real Damascus steel.
+The wording three-layer steel sounds as if you were dealing with real Damascus steel.
 Because the number of layers is a certain quality criterion for this.

 But there is no such thing as three layers of Damascus.

-Watch out Damascus look Three layers of steel is so misleading that we can assume bad intentions behind it!
+Be careful, the damask look of three layers of steel is so misleading that we can suspect bad intentions behind it!

-I would like to say that you can tell bad knives by their cheap price.
-But obviously a huge business is made with a knowledge.
+I would like to say that you can tell a bad knife by its low price.
+But obviously a huge deal is being made from an insight.
 The customer recognizes the quality by the price.
-So the better you ask high prices for the bad knives, so that it is not noticed.
-That makes the fraud perfect.
+So the better it is to charge high prices for the bad knives so that it isn’t noticed.
+That makes the scam perfect.

-So pay close attention to everything that is offered to you as high-quality damask kitchen knives on the internet.
-We are currently seeing a brutal glut of cheap and bad material, which is being advertised in social media in particular with beautiful little pictures and snobbish promises of quality.
+Be sure to pay close attention to what high-quality damask kitchen knives are offered to you online.
+We are currently seeing a brutal flood of cheap and bad material, which is mainly advertised on social media with beautiful pictures and grandiose promises of quality.

-Be particularly careful if only a few knives are offered, especially currently with very special colored handles made of wood-acrylic resins or other unusual handle materials.
+Be especially careful if only a few knives are on offer, especially with very special colorful handles made of wood-acrylic resins or other unusual handle materials.

-We at TYPEMKYNIFE® do not offer you knives with this type of steel, because our specialty is the individual laser design for kitchen knife blades of European blade production in our 3D engraving configurator.
+We at TYPEMKYNIFE® do not offer you a knife with this type of steel because our specialty is the individual laser design for kitchen knife blades from European blade production in our 3D engraving configurator.

 If you need technical expertise on kitchen knives made of Damascus steel, please feel free to contact us.